roel0/vim_config/README.md

 Rerun the installation script, it wil fetch the latest updates for you!

 ## Included Plugins

+The plugins provided are all chosen in function of working speed and/or convenience.
+I escpacialy like to move around in big source projects with the help of the CtrlP and Cscope plugins.
+NerdTree is a classic way to explore your project and gives a more IDE feeling to vim and thus it's much slower.
+It is a bad habit to use it over CtrlP.
+However their are rare situations where it's still convenient to have.

 * [ctrlp.vim](https://github.com/ctrlpvim/ctrlp.vim): Fuzzy file, buffer, mru and tag finder, so good it should be illegal!
 * [cscope_maps.vim](https://github.com/chazy/cscope_maps): My favorite key mappings for cscope